Legacy Systems VS Modern Embedded Analytics

 Continue reading to find out what a modern embedded analytics solution is and how it can replace your legacy system by decreasing operational costs and increasing annual revenue.

 A legacy system is a complex, outdated system, technology, or software that no longer meets users’ expectations.
 It continues to be used by organizations as it still functions and performs the tasks that it was designed to do; however, legacy systems no longer allow for growth, don’t work well with new technologies, and typically have stopped maintenance.
 Often referencing a legacy system as a legacy one usually means that it paved the way for the standards that would follow it in the future.

 What Is a Modern Application?

 By definition, an application is modern at the moment that it is created.
-However, in the software context, a modern application has a different meaning.
+However, a modern application has a different meaning in the software context.
 Contrary to legacy systems, modern applications are built on new and innovative technologies that deliver a superior experience to customers.

 We call one application a modern application when it is built with a combination of modular architecture patterns, DevOps, DevSecOps, serverless operational models, and agile development processes that allow businesses to reduce risk and accelerate time to market.
 Modern applications also cover use cases that include web and mobile backends, IoT applications, AI/ML workloads, shared services platforms, and more.

 What Is a Modern Analytics Application?

 Modern analytics applications like embedded analytics solutions enable non-technical users to manage and work with data themselves by providing self-service and modern architecture capabilities.
 They directly deliver real-time reporting, interactive data visualizations, and advanced analytics capabilities, including machine learning and AI, into an enterprise business application.
 Embedded analytics solutions come with plenty of benefits as they bring the power of data into the hands of your employees, customers, partners, and suppliers, providing them with insights in the context of their workflow so they can act at the right moment and never miss an opportunity.